tonesfrantz/tic-tac-toe-knee/README.md

 -   create click event to change from blank to assigned player.

         -   git commited as "toggle"

 -   Assign either X or O to player 1 and 2.

         -   git commited as "toggle"

 -   Keep track of which tile has X or O.

         -   git commited as "toggle"

 -   stop tile from being clicked twice.

         -   git commited as "toggle"

 -   compare 3 in a row to compare for a win.

         - managed to compare 3 in a row, but a few bugs.
 Will have to rethink the logic.
-        - git commit "three in a row"
+        - git commit "three in a row":

-        - git commit "three in a rowUpdate"
+        - git commit "three in a rowUpdate";

--   End game once winner is reached
+-   End game once winner is reached - managed to complete that the game wins.
+Now need to make sure only one player per tile: - git commit " three in a rowComplete";

 -   Reset game.

 4. Look at Bonus material